Notice of Privacy Practices

 To request an amendment, your request must be made in writing and submitted to the Health Information Management Department.
 In addition, you must provide a reason that supports your request.
 We may deny your request for an amendment if it is not in writing or does not include a reason to support the request.
 In addition, we may deny your request if you ask us to amend information that:

 To request this list or accounting of disclosures, you must submit your request in writing to the Health Information Management Department.
-Your request must state a time period which may not be longer than six years and may not include dates before April 14, 2003.
+Your request must state a time period which may not be longer than six years prior to the date of your request.
 Your request should indicate in what form you want the list (for example, on paper or electronically).
 The first list you request within a 12-month period will be free.
 For additional lists, we may charge you for the costs of providing the list.
 We will notify you of the cost involved and you may choose to withdraw or modify your request at that time before any cost is incurred.

 Right to Request Restrictions.
 You have the right to request a restriction or limitation on the medical information we use or disclose about you for treatment, payment or healthcare operations.
 You also have the right to request a limit on the medical information we disclose about you to someone who is involved in your care or the payment for your care, like a family member or friend.
 For example, you could ask that we not use or disclose information about a surgery you had.